Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Numerical experiments and benchmarks

 \Cref{cor-greedy-cost,cor-lazy-cost} differ in their constraints on the convergence rate $q$.
 Greedy multiscale with one iteration per scale requires convergence rate $q\in (0,1/2)$ because interpolation error must remain smaller than the algorithmic progress at each scale.
 Lazy multiscale, on the other hand, allows $q\in (0,1)$ but requires a minimum of $K'>\log_q(\sqrt{2}-1)$ iterations at each scale to sufficiently control error accumulation.
 This is a mild requirement: two iterations per scale suffice for lazy multiscale to improve on the base algorithm when $0<q<(\sqrt{2} -1)^{1/2}\approx 0.6436$, and both algorithms require arbitrarily many iterations to drive the final error to zero.

-\section{Numerical Experiments and Benchmarks}
+\section{Numerical experiments and benchmarks}

-We evaluate the greedy multiscale method on two density demixing problems and compare it to standard projected gradient descent.
-These problems seek to recover mixtures of continuous probability densities from noisy samples.
-We consider synthetic data in \cref{sec-synthetic-probability-unmixing} and geological survey data in \cref{sec-geological-probability-unmixing}.
+The experiments serve two purposes.
+First, they confirm the cost predictions of \cref{comparison-with-projected-gradient-descent} on the controlled one-dimensional motivating example of \cref{sec-motivating-example}, revisited in \cref{sec-motivating-example-numerics}.
+Second, they show that the one-dimensional setting of the theory is not a practical restriction. \Cref{the-optimization-problem} formulates density demixing---recovering mixtures of continuous probability densities from noisy samples---as a constrained Tucker-1 tensor factorization, and \cref{sec-synthetic-probability-unmixing,sec-geological-probability-unmixing} apply the greedy multiscale method to synthetic and real geological instances.
+The synthetic experiments also test the one-iteration-per-coarse-scale prescription of \cref{cor-greedy-cost} by varying the number of coarse-scale iterations.

-The project-gradient multiscale and single-scale algorithms are implemented in the Julia package \texttt{BlockTensorFactorization.jl}~\cite{Richardson_BlockTensorFactorization_jl}: the function \texttt{factorize} implements projected gradient descent for the Tucker-1 decomposition problem at a single scale, and \texttt{multiscale\_factorize} implements the greedy multiscale method (\cref{alg-greedy-multiscale}).
-All experiments ran on an Intel Core i7-1185G7 with 32GB of RAM, without parallelization, matching the hardware used for the example experiment in \cref{sec-motivating-example-numerics}.
+The projected-gradient multiscale and single-scale algorithms are implemented in the Julia package \texttt{BlockTensorFactorization.jl}~\cite{Richardson_BlockTensorFactorization_jl}: the function \texttt{factorize} implements projected gradient descent for the Tucker-1 decomposition problem at a single scale, and \texttt{multiscale\_factorize} implements the greedy multiscale method (\cref{alg-greedy-multiscale}).
+All experiments ran on an Intel Core i7-1185G7 with 32GB of RAM, without parallelization.